 Rube Foster, the great pitcher and manager, hired Wickware to pitch for the Chicago Leland Giants in 1910, and under Foster’s tutelage he developed into a star.
-Wickware threw a two-hit shutout in Oklahoma City on April 24.8 In Chicago he hurled a no-hitter and struck out 14 Chicago Athletics on June 5, and he beat the Kansas City Giants with a three-hitter on June 26.9 He defeated the Lancaster (Pennsylvania) Red Roses, a Class B minor-league team, with a four-hit shutout on September 19 in Atlantic City.10 (Despite the color line, it was not unusual in that era for Negro teams to play some minor-league and semipro nines.)
+Wickware threw a two-hit shutout in Oklahoma City on April 24.8 In Chicago he hurled a no-hitter and struck out 14 Chicago Athletics on June 5, and he beat the Kansas City Giants with a three-hitter on June 26.9 He defeated the Lancaster (Pennsylvania) Red Roses, a Class-B minor-league team, with a four-hit shutout on September 19 in Atlantic City.10

 The 1910 Leland Giants featured future Hall of Famers Pete Hill in center field and John Henry Lloyd at shortstop.
 Bruce Petway, the team’s backstop, was regarded as the best defensive catcher in Negro baseball.
 Unofficially, the team compiled an astounding 123-6 won-lost record, and Wickware posted an 18-1 record, through games of September.11 Against tougher competition in Cuba (October to November) and in the California Winter League (November to February), the team won 15, lost 11, and tied 3.12